Jarrio/haxe-react-native-firebase/README.md

 Known to be working:
 - Google Authentication (I used the react-native google sign-in package to create the button)
 - Real time database

+Somewhat working:
-- Basic Messaging but did not fully test this
+- Basic Messaging

 ---